Flintshire (historic): Geography

 The former county did not have the same boundaries as the current administrative county of Flintshire; in particular the former county included a large exclave called the English Maelor (Maelor Saesneg); it also included Prestatyn, Rhyl and St Asaph which are now administered as part of modern-day Denbighshire, as well as Bangor-on-Dee and Overton-on-Dee, which are administered as part of Wrexham County Borough.
 Other exclaves of the historic Flintshire included the manors of Marford and Hoseley, Abenbury Fechan and Bryn Estyn, all on the outskirts of Wrexham, and also a small part of the parish of Erbistock around the Boat Inn.
 These were all completely surrounded by the historic county of Denbighshire.
 Additionally, a small part of Flintshire, including the village of Sealand, was isolated across the River Dee when its course was changed to improve navigation.

 Flintshire was a maritime county bounded to the north by the Irish Sea, to the north-east by the Dee estuary, to the east by Cheshire and to the south and southwest by Denbighshire.
 The Maelor Saesneg was bounded on the north-west by Denbighshire, on the north-east by Cheshire, and on the south by Shropshire.
 A medium height range of hills, the Clwydian Range (part of the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty) ran in southeast-northwest direction along the border between the main part of Flintshire and Denbighshire, almost reaching the sea near Prestatyn.
 The Offa's Dyke Path ran along the crest of these hills.

 The highest point in the historic county (county top) was found within these hills at Moel Famau, height 554.8 m, a notable viewpoint topped by the ruined remains of the Jubilee Tower, built in 1810 to commemorate the golden jubilee of King George III.

 Flintshire was the smallest of what are now known as the historic counties in Wales.
 The coast along the Dee estuary was heavily developed by industry and the north coast much developed for tourism.
 The Clwydian Mountains occupied much of the west of the county.
 The highest point was Moel Famau (1,820 feet / 554 metres).
 The chief towns were Buckley, Connah's Quay, Flint, Hawarden, Holywell, Mold, Queensferry, and Shotton.
 The main rivers were the Dee (the estuary of which forms much of the coast) and the Clwyd.
 The main industries were manufacturing of aircraft components (Airbus), engines (Toyota), paper (Shotton Paper), steel processing (Corus), agriculture and tourism.

-Places of special interest included castles in Flint, Hawarden, Rhuddlan and Ewloe, Greenfield Valley, St. Winefride's Well in Holywell and Wepre Country Park, in Connah's Quay.
+Places of special interest included castles in Flint, Hawarden, Rhuddlan and Ewloe, Greenfield Valley, St. Winefride's Well in Holywell and Wepre Park in Connah's Quay.